 The standard full bite of this dish needs a bit of crunchy seared rice, sweetness from veggies, and the meaty taste from the main protein.
 It would be even better with some egg yolk and hot, spicy traditional chili paste on top to blend the flavor altogether.
 Mouthwatering!

 The way a Korean makes a perfect bowl of bibimbap from scratch that you should know.

 It is a Korean dish, but you can find the ingredients almost anywhere in the world.
-The must-have ingredient is a famous Minnesota-originated deli meat type, spam.
-It usually includes hot dogs, spam, kimchi, and some other types of veggies like cabbage.
+The must-have component is a famous Minnesota-originated deli meat: spam.
+You can make this delicacy with leftover hot dogs, spam, kimchi, and other veggies like cabbage.

 Budae means “army” in Korean; therefore, this dish was made to be eaten swiftly and with adequate nutrients loaded.
 So, you can quickly prepare this Korean-style stew soup for any meal of the day.